artcogsys/CMS/README.md

 Agents running on environments
 * World should be able to return losses
 * Allow input/output/anything visualizer during training; not just loss
-* allow handling of data of different tuple sizes